TTI (Time To Interactive): what it is and what it tells about your website

 Enormous network payload size

-The First Contentful Paint event is triggered when the first “meaningful” element appears on the page.
-No matter what type of element it is, displaying it can be delayed if there are render-blocking resources embedded in the page above the element which download large files over the sometimes not-so-good internet connection, for example, a <script> or <link> tag pointing to a stylesheet.
+No matter what type of element it is, displaying it can be delayed if there are render-blocking resources embedded in the page above the element which downloads large files over the sometimes not-so-good internet connection, for example, a <script>

-Too much JavaScript on page load
+Too much JavaScript on the page load

 Yes, this is a good move to make sure that the page’s DOM is built before starting to manipulate its elements.
-But instead of going through all of them (say, initializing all the JS sliders on the page), a better practice would be to affect only the visible ones first.
-This leads to less simultaneous Javascript work, hence, most likely, less long Javascript tasks.
-This process is also referred to as lazy loading.
+But instead of going through all of them (say, initializing all the JS sliders on the page), a better practice for optimization would be to affect only the visible ones first.
+This leads to less simultaneous JavaScript work, and, most likely, fewer long JavaScript tasks.

 Many simultaneous network requests